metonym/svelte-typeahead/README.md

 ### Disabled items

 Disable items using the `disable` filter.
+Disabled items are not selectable or navigable by keyboard.

 In the following example, items with a `state` value containing "Carolina" are disabled.
-Disabled items are not selectable nor keyboard navigable.

 ```svelte
 <Typeahead